Bound by Corruption by BelovedStranger

 And he was naked.
 She could feel that part of him nestled against her lower back, felt it swell.
 Lengthen.
 Harden.

-She made a soft sound of protest, to which she felt him rest his cheek against the top of her head, and his arms wrapped around the back of hers, cuddling her close.
+She made a soft sound of protest, to which she felt him rest his cheek against the top of her head, and his arms wrapping around the back of hers, cuddling her close.
 She was surrounded by his heat, scolding her hotter than the hot spring.

 “I am trying to be considerate if you’d only let me,” he told her, voice as soft as a caress.

 Before she could respond, she felt wet fingers touch her face.
-She flinched when they brushed lightly over the wound on her temple, but she did not stop him when he began to wash away the dried blood.
+She flinched when they brushed lightly over the wound at her temple, but she did not stop him when he began to wash away the dried blood.

 Unable to help herself, she whispered, “You came back.”